RohmSemiconductor/Linux-Kernel-PMIC-Drivers/BD718XX/README.md

 https://kernel.googlesource.com/pub/scm/linux/kernel/git/torvalds/linux.git
 ```

-There is also additional patches for BD71837 with i.MX8.
+There is also additional patches for BD71837 / BD71847 with i.MX8.
 Please see:
 https://github.com/RohmSemiconductor/Linux-Kernel-PMIC-Drivers/tree/master/BD718XX/imx8-patches
 Main difference between community driver and i.MX8 specific driver is
 that on i.MX8 patch set we support keeping i.MX8 SNVS domain powered
 after resets at a cost of disallowing enable/disable control for most
 of the regulators.

+The i.MX8 SNVS state support for BD71837 and BD71847 will be included
+in mainline kernel at release 5.1.
+The change is already available in the
+linux-next and Mark Brown's regulator trees.

 Configuration options may want to enable are:
 CONFIG_MFD_ROHM_BD718XX for BD71837/BD71847 core